-We are committed to reducing GHG emissions and to lead by example by greening our own operations.
-ESAP will modernize the district energy system that heats and cools several federal and non-federal buildings.
-This will in turn reduce GHG, save money and improve overall safety.
+ESAP is committed to reducing GHG emissions and to leading by example by greening the Government of Canada’s own operations.
+ESAP will modernize the DES that heats and cools several federal and non-federal buildings.
+This will in turn reduce GHG emissions, save money and improve overall safety.

 By modernizing this system, we will contribute to climate change commitments by transitioning to a low-carbon economy and by stimulating the clean technology sector.

-We signed anagreement with Innovate Energy, a public-private partnership for the modernization of the DES in the NCR.
+ESAP signed an agreement with Innovate Energy, a P3 partner, for the modernization of the DES in the NCR.